NEON-1358/LinkedinClone/README.md

 - Login & Signup pages
 - Profile and Feed (UI in progress)

-The purpose is to **understand frontend development, responsive UI/UX design, and collaborative workflows**.
+The purpose is to **understand frontend development, responsive UI/UX design, and collaborative workflows and working as a team**.

 ---